kubeovn/sriov-network-operator/README.md

 # sriov-network-operator

-The Sriov Network Operator is designed to help the user to provision and configure SR-IOV nic in kubernetes cluster.
+The Sriov Network Operator is designed to help the user to provision and configure SR-IOV nic and Device plugin in kubernetes cluster.

 ## Motivation